Introduction to Scalability Testing:

 The main advantage of performing this testing on an application is to understand the user behavior when maximum load is reached and the ways to resolve it.

 Also, this testing allows the testers to identify server-side degradation and response time with respect to the application user load.
-As a result, this testing is being preferred on several organizations worldwide.
+As a result, this testing is being preferred by several organizations worldwide.

 Given below is the list of steps to test the scalability of an application: